Differences Between PVC & Composite Decking

 PVC Decking Cons: PVC decking is often priced at a premium over similar competitive composites at the same quality level.
 PVC has also been known to discolor when used with rubber or PVC products (like a welcome mat) and most manufacturers warn against their use.

 Lastly, composite manufacturers often use a higher percentage of recycled material while PVC is often manufactured from virgin materials.
 If reducing your carbon footprint is important, research the manufacturer you’re considering for recycled content claims.

 PVC vs Composite Decking

 When comparing composite vs PVC decking, the main difference is appearance.
 Composites often better resemble natural wood.
 By contrast, PVC has a more obviously synthetic appearance.
 However, there are actually quite a few other differences between the two materials that are worth noting.

-- The average price of PVC decking is $9 and $15 per square foot.
+- The average price of PVC decking ranges between $10 and $15 per square foot.

 Ease of Installation

 Installation is similar for both products.
-PVC is a lighter weight product, which makes it easier to handle on the jobsite.
+PVC is a lighter-weight product, which makes it easier to handle on the job site.
 However, it can lead to a bit more “bounce” than composites once installed.
 Both are workable with standard woodworking tools.
-Both expand and contract with temperature changes and manufacturer’s guidelines should be followed carefully.
+Both expand and contract with temperature changes and the manufacturer’s guidelines should be followed carefully.
 PVC and composites also both often have “hidden” fastening options that reduce the outward appearance of the installed decking for a more polished look.

 For many who are new to decking, it might be difficult to tell much of a difference between PVC and composite when looking at samples.
 In general terms, more composite manufacturers have a wood-like grain pattern and more PVC products have a more linear grain pattern.
 However, this is not a hard-and-fast rule and exceptions exist for both.